DeNepo/study-lenses/DOCS.md

 this option exists to create repositories of specialized exercises. ie. a repository of code snippets for parsons problems. (see `/test-content/parsons`)

+### `--force`

+Forces all requests to be processed with their local default lenses, regardless of whether any parameters were passed. particularly helpful for studying repositories with markdown and relative links, so you don't need to write `?--defaults` into each and every path.

+This only exists as a local `study.json` config option. there's not point in having it as a URL parameter, it's equivalent to using the `?--defaults` option in a query.

 ### `--ignore`

+> over-rides `?--force`

-> does not have a plugin. used to configure the handler at the beginning of a cycle
+does not have a plugin. this is implemented at the beginning of [./server/study.js](./server/study.js) to skip changing perspectives, no matter what other lenses or options are used. all requests with this param will fall back to standard express static serving.

+especially useful for fetching assets in a `--force`ed setting - see [./lenses/video/index.js](./lenses/video/index.js)

-- local config file: true/false
+- local config file: `"--ignore": true`
-- param: exists or not
+- param: `?--ignore`

-this is all-or-nothing. there is no way to ignore selected lenses

-the idea here is to force the server into basic static-serverhood with local configurations
+will eventually be able to ignore specific lenses, but for now is a all-or-nothing.

 [TOP](#study-lens-docs)